Engee documentation

 Out[0]:

-You can generate code from this diagram (at that, since C does not support Cyrillic characters, it is better to choose a name for the block Chart, consisting of Latin characters).
+You can generate a code from this diagram (however, since Cyrillic characters are not supported in C, it is better to choose a name for the block Chart, consisting of Latin characters).

 Conclusion

-We have created a model of one of the simplest quadrocopter functions - "return to base" when the battery level is low.
-We can use this model as a test scenario for a more complex system to check the sequence and occurrence of certain states in a controlled environment.
+We have created a model of one of the simplest functions of a quadcopter - "return to base" when the battery is low.
+You can use this model as a test scenario for a more complex system to check the order and occurrence of certain conditions in a controlled environment.

 Blocks used in example